 The Scubapro Seawing Nova features different technology with articulated joints.
 This design allows the blade to pivot, so the entire blade is able to generate thrust.

-It is one of the most efficient and powerful fins, with reduced drag and increased thrust.
-It is one of the best scuba diving fins on the market right now.
+It’s one of the most efficient and powerful models, with reduced drag and increased thrust.
+One of the best scuba diving fins on the market right now.

 Pros: Best overall performance.